Virtual reality casino gaming

 Virtual reality is making the slow transition into the online casino space.
 Slots Million currently has a wide selection of VR-compatible online pokies, seeing gaming technology move beyond the desktop and mobile platforms to a more engaging, first-person experience.
 There’s been a steady rise in the popularity of 3D casino gaming, inviting players into virtual casino worlds that mimic land-based casinos from Las Vegas.
 Unsurprisingly, with that rise we saw sudden interest in VR, and now many online casinos are experimenting with the technology.

-What stands to separate virtual reality casinos from the online casino you’re already used to is that the standard VR headset thrusts you into a virtual world, feeding your senses with a first-person view of a gaming floor.
+What stands to separate virtual reality casinos from the online casinos you’re already used to is that the standard VR headset thrusts you into a virtual world, feeding your senses with a first-person view of a gaming floor.
 The potential is enough to make even the modest online gamer excited at the prospect: walking the aisles of pokie machines is one thing, but being able to walk up to a virtual table to sit and play with other connected players is a far cry from the standard live dealer games we recognise today.

 VR casinos still have a long way to go, but there’s no doubting that the change is on the way.
 The selection as it stands is solid but still very much in that “experimental” phase, as is to be expected with new technology.
 The interesting thing is that, aside from allowing players to explore and game inside virtual casinos through what seems like a real casino, virtual reality casinos open the floodgates for faster, more engaging and intuitive online gaming offerings.